RodrigoEliasP/small-js-projects/bezier-canvas/README.md

 # Running

 As it use module, it isn't possible to run it without serving it.
-I am looking ahead to host it somewhere, but for now, i recommend opening it with vscode live-server
+I am looking ahead to host it somewhere, but for now, opening it with vscode live-server its an easy way to run it